Free Estate Planning Forms

 2. Try to engage your parents in a discussion about the costs of nursing home and in home care to determine if they have a plan to pay for such expenses.
 Help your parents meet with a financial planner if they are interested in receiving assistance with long term care planning.
 If your parents may need Medicaid benefits to pay for long term care, arrange for them to meet with an attorney about Medicaid planning.

-3. Encourage your parents to keep valuables such as jewelry, stock certificates, bonds, coins, collectibles, etc. in a locked home safe or safe deposit box.
+3. Encourage your parents to keep valuables such as jewelry, stock certificates, bonds, coins, collectibles, etc. in a home safe or a safe deposit box at their bank.
 Also, encourage them to keep financial account passwords, checks, financial statements, and credit card bills in a secure place.

 4. Offer to assist your parents with review and monitoring of their financial records, such as bank, brokerage, and retirement account statements, as well as credit card bills.
+This is often very difficult.
 Whether your senior parents need assistance with budgeting or keeping their financial information secure, communicate your willingness to help with these tasks.

 5. Discuss the benefits of making a financial power of attorney with your parents, if they do not have one.
 If your parents want you to act as their agent on certain financial matters, assist your parents in retaining a lawyer to prepare a power of attorney.
 See power of attorney forms.

 6. If you learn your sibling has taken money or property from your parents without their permission, discuss it with your parents.
+See undue influence.
 If your parents need legal advice on their options, help them consult a lawyer.

 7. If you have a parent who is no longer able to manage his or her affairs due to dementia, Alzheimer’s Disease, or another type of health condition, consult an elder law attorney about petitioning for a conservatorship.